russelltsherman/k8s-elasticsearch-cluster/README.md

 # kubernetes-elasticsearch-cluster
-Elasticsearch cluster on top of Kubernetes made easy.
+Elasticsearch 6.5.4 cluster on top of Kubernetes made easy.

 These files are the project manifests and image generation files used on the article https://medium.com/@carlosedp/log-aggregation-with-elasticsearch-fluentd-and-kibana-stack-on-arm64-kubernetes-cluster-516fb64025f9.

-The images in this project were built for the ARM64 platform.
+The images in this project were built for the ARM64 and AMD64 platform.
+A hybrid cluster (Intel and ARM) can be created using these files.

 ### Table of Contents